DPassarelli/6-mils/docs/OrderRequest.md

 ### `setBillingInfo` ⛓

-Sets the bill-to address, payment card information (optional), and tax (also optional).
+Sets the bill-to address, purchasing card information (optional), and tax (also optional).

 #### Parameters